 Institutional (T32) and Individual (F32) NIH-funded research fellowships, described in this section, are either funded by a T32 Institutional Research Service Awards or an F32 Individual National Research Service Awards.

-There are currently four NIH-supported institutional training grants associated with the Department of Psychiatry and Human Behavior (DPHB) and the Research Fellowship Program (RFP):
+There are currently five NIH-supported institutional training grants associated with the Department of Psychiatry and Human Behavior (DPHB) and the Research Fellowship Program (RFP):

 - Research Training Program in Child Mental Health